pwittchen/wittchen.io/source/_posts/creating-a-docker-container-with-alpine-linux-including-java-8-and-9.md

 This container is not so small and has about 919.2 MB.
 It contains whole JDK, so probably this size could be reduced.

+**Note!**

+Right now (21st of March 2018), this solution doesn't work any longer.
+Please, search for an official Alpine image with Java 9 or use image with Ubuntu and Java 9 located in [dockerfiles-java](https://github.com/pwittchen/dockerfiles-java) repo.

 Container with Java 8
 ---------------------